 Famous and able to pay the rent…

-Unlike the hundreds who strive for the myth of creative life without the need to have a day job, Bushwick-based artist Steven Charles managed to do it.
+Unlike the hundreds in our neighborhood, who strive for this myth, Bushwick-based artist Steven Charles managed to do it.
 He lived in the spotlights of fancy Chelsea galleries for the past 10 years.
 But perhaps not everything that glitters is gold.

 8-bit world and furr

 Steven Charles’ soul probably looks something like his art.
 It’s colorful, lively and giggling at a bunch of insider jokes.
-If you look closely and patiently you will see hundreds of amazing details and colors.
-A “lightness of being,” his colorful schemes that stroke one’s soul, little provocations by orange fur here and there, some tickling glitter – Steven Charles is an analogue child who discovered the 8-bit world of the first PC.
+If you look closely at one of his paintings, you will see hundreds of amazing details and colors.
+A “lightness of being,” his colorful schemes that stroke one’s soul, little provocations by a piece of orange fur here and there, some tickling glitter – Steven Charles is an analogue child who discovered the 8-bit world of the first PC.

 The Bushwick Rebirth

 Steven’s work has attracted many excited viewers in Bushwick.
 In June and July, Steven Charles showed at Theodore:Art at 56 Bogart and in Storefront Bushwick on Wilson Ave.
-Currently, he is preparing for a show at Stux Gallery in Chelsea, and who knows what else will happen.
-The Bushwick sun is glowing.
+Currently, he is preparing for a show at Stux Gallery in Chelsea, and who knows what else will happen while the Bushwick sun is glowing.